Utah Elopement Packages

 If you’re looking for a minimalist, desert vibe, then Bonneville Salt Flats is a gorgeous elopement destination.
 This area was formed when ancient Lake Bonneville dried up.
 Now, visitors can see unique salt deposits, giving your elopement portraits a unique look.
 Since this area is so flat, this destination is perfect for couples who want to explore without a huge hike.
 Couples can play a game of croquet, throw frisbees, or even plan a romantic picnic together.
 If you’re planning on including props that are not part of the natural surroundings, then you will need a film permit.

 Lake Powell is gorgeous not just for its views, but we also love the endless possibilities this location offers elopement couples.
 Do you want to plan something completely different?
 Consider jeeping through this area together and taking fun elopement portraits during your adventure.
 You can also camp together or plan a water activity.
-Since this Lake spans from Utah and Arizona, Lake Powell is huge!
+Since this Lake spans Utah and Arizona, Lake Powell is huge!
 With over 1.25 million acres of the Glen Canyon area, this location is perfect for couples looking to stop and admire the view together.
 This area does get pretty packed.
 If you want to avoid the crowds, then plan a winter elopement and pack in layers to stay warm.

 When to Elope in Utah